JerryChen-7/ECE287-final-project/README.md

 The project goal was to create a 2 player pong-like game on the FPGA.

-If the project doesn't work, try the included .zip file instead.
+If the downloaded files doesn't work, try the included pong.zip file instead.